binaryenby/VideoIntensityAnalysis/ReadMe.txt

 each frame, as well as a standardized measure of absolute difference between each two frames, then print it out to a .csv file.

+	I initially designed this to analyze films and try to discover a trend over time of films getting more visually intense.
+However, it has a number of possible uses, including quickly analyzing videos in order to find sections that may trigger epilepsy or other types of sensitivity to visual stimuli.

 	In order for the program to work properly, the OpenCV3xx.jar file in the Dependencies folder needs to be in the Classpath, with the native library location for that Jar file set to Dependencies/x64